dwgrossberg/dynamicUI/README.md

 `import mobileMenu from "node_modules/@dwgrossberg/dynamicui/src/mobileMenu.js"`

-The `mobileMenu` module allows users to create a mobile-friedly horizontal navigation bar, which expands and contracts in response to the screen width.
+The `mobileMenu` module allows users to create a mobile-friendly horizontal navigation bar, which expands and contracts in response to the screen width.
 Excess tabs that do not fit within the nav bar can be viewed by pressing the "More" button.

 - `setMobileMenuDom` method: takes a string as an argument and attaches the mobile menu to a DOM container that has a matching id.

   - For example: `mobileMenu.setMobileMenuDom("mobile-menu")` will search the document for a `div` tag that contains a matching `[id="mobile-menu"]` attribute and place the mobile menu within that container.

 - `setColumns` method: takes a group of arrays as an argument and returns an evenly spaced mobile menu, with the number of navigation tabs equal to the number of arguments (arrays) passed.

   - For example: `mobile.setColumns(["text", "href"], ["text", "href"], ["text", "href"], ["text", "href"], ["text", "href"], ...)` will return a menu five (or more) columns wide, with each tab displaying the specified "text" and linking to the "href".
   - Nav tabs can be targeted through CSS via `[class="mobile-nav"]`

+---

+## imageSlider.js

+`import mobileMenu from "node_modules/@dwgrossberg/dynamicui/src/imageSlider.js"`

+The `imageSlider` module allows users to generate a simple image slider DOM element, which can be easily placed to fit any space on the page.

+- `setImageSliderDOM` method: takes a string as an argument and attaches the image slider element to a DOM container that has a matching id.

+- `setImages` method: takes a group of arrays as an argument and returns an image slider element, where the first argument of each array is the image path and the second argument of each array is the image caption.

+  - For example: `imageSlider.setImages([img, "caption"], [img, "caption"], [img, "caption"] ...)` will return an image slider element with three (or more) images, each with a corresponding caption.